joshuabezaleel/joshuabezaleel.github.io/content/_index.md

 #### 2024-10-04

-> we are the aggregates of all beings we've met throughout our life and I think that's beautiful
+> we are the aggregate of all beings we've met throughout our life and I think that's beautiful

 #### 2023-xx-xx